 I like to watch comedies like Rick and Morty and Bob’s Burgers.

-Would you like to appear in a Broadway show?
+Would you like to appear on stage in a Broadway show if the opportunity came?

 Follow Ellis on: